 If they say this, then don’t be too disheartened.
 The test is not designed to be a walk in the park.
 You should feel content that they are at least on top of it, and are actually aware of what’s going on in the industry.
-Just confirm with them that they’ve booked to sit the test again, or that they’ve enrolled into one of the industry-run locating courses, so that they can learn and get a better understanding to the principles and techniques of the location and detection of underground utilities.
+Just confirm with them that they’ve booked to sit the test again, or that they’ve enrolled in one of the industry-run locating courses so that they can learn and get a better understanding of the principles and techniques of the location and detection of underground utilities.
 You’ll then just need to make the business decision of whether you still go on using them, especially now that you know they have failed.
 Or whether you explain to them that you’ll have to skip using them on this particular job and instead use someone else, but reassure them that you will use them again once they are certified.

 They have been informed of the certification but are not doing anything about it, and in fact, think it is a bit joke—and they tell you not to worry about it, that it will all just pass by soon and no-one will remember about it.